 Chris has consulted independently for 22 international, regional and national-level human rights and rule of law human rights NGOs and funders based across four continents.
 He is a Board Director of Restitution, the world’s first litigation impact fund focused on recovering the assets of Global South countries lost to grand corruption.

 Chris holds a BA cum laude from the University of California, Los Angeles and a Masters from Lund University, Sweden.
 He has also studied at the University of California, Berkeley, the University of Amsterdam and the Lilly Family School of Philanthropy at Indiana University.

 Prof. Edward R. McMahon (United States) – Board Member

-Edward McMahon currently holds a joint appointment as Research Associate Professor in the Departments of Community Development and Applied Economics, and Political Science, at the University of Vermont.
+Edward McMahon currently holds a joint appointment as Adjunct Associate Professor in the Departments of Community Development and Applied Economics, and Political Science, at the University of Vermont.
 He has collaborated with UPR Info since 2009, and has taken the lead in developing the action category component of UPR Info’s innovative database.
-He has made a number of presentations in the regard to a variety of audiences in Europe and the United States, and has a related article in the forthcoming edition of the African Yearbook of International law.
+He has made several presentations for a variety of audiences in Europe and the United States, and has a related article in the African Yearbook of International law.

-McMahon previously was Dean’s Professor of Applied Politics and Director of the Center on Democratic Performance at Binghamton University.
-He also held the position of Africa Regional Director for the National Democratic Institute for International Affairs from 1989-1998 and previously served for 10 years as a U.S. diplomat.
+McMahon was Dean’s Professor of Applied Politics and Director of the Center on Democratic Performance at Binghamton University from 1999 to 2003.
+He also held the position of Africa Regional Director for the National Democratic Institute for International Affairs from 1989-1998 and served for 10 years as a U.S. diplomat.